alexisrolland/ComfyUI-Blender/README.md

 ### Install ComfyUI Custom Nodes

+> **Ensure you have the latest version of ComfyUI.**
+> At the time of writing this, the latest version was ComfyUI `v0.3.57`.
+This version required to update some of the ComfyUI-Blender nodes to the custom node schema v3.
+Making them incompatible with earlier versions of ComfyUI.

 Install the custom nodes on your ComfyUI server.
 They can be installed from the ComfyUI Manager or by cloning this repository:

 ```shell